Join Us for Fall 2014!

 Exceptions to requirement #3:

-- Students who do not meet the recommended Texas high school curriculum may qualify for admission by satisfying the College Readiness Benchmarks on the ACT or SAT assessment: minimum scores of 18 English, 21 Reading, 22 Mathematics, and 24 Science on the ACT, or 1500 out of 2400 (to include the writing section) on the SAT.
+- Students who do not meet the Texas Recommended High School Program may qualify for admission by satisfying the College Readiness Benchmarks on the ACT or SAT assessment: minimum scores of 18 English, 21 Reading, 22 Mathematics, and 24 Science on the ACT, or 1500 out of 2400 (to include the writing section) on the SAT.

-- Students from Texas public high schools that did not offer the recommended Texas high school curriculum or who have only completed a portion because not all the courses were available or other circumstances (and who have not satisfied the College Readiness Benchmarks) may complete HB 3826 Exemption Form below.
+- Students from Texas public high schools that did not offer the Texas Recommended High School Program or who have only completed a portion because not all the courses were available or other circumstances (and who have not satisfied the College Readiness Benchmarks) may complete HB 3826 Exemption Form below.

-- Students from out of state, private schools, or home schools who have not completed the recommended Texas high school curriculum (and who have not satisfied the College Readiness Benchmarks) may complete HB 3826 Exemption Form below.
+- Students from out of state, private schools, or home schools who have not completed the Texas Recommended High School Program (and who have not satisfied the College Readiness Benchmarks) may complete HB 3826 Exemption Form below.

 Exemptions from the Policy